Cleaning Business Promotions That Don’t Lose Money

 Micro takeaway: A promotion isn’t “profitable” because it creates activity.
 It’s profitable when the extra jobs clear the profit compression.

-The Only Question That Matters
+The Only Question That Matters Before You Run a Promotion

 “How many extra jobs do I need to break even?”

-Jobs per month Your “normal” month — not your best month.
+Jobs per month Your normal month — not your best month.

 Average job value What the average customer actually pays.

-What Counts as a “Safe” Cleaning Promo
+What Counts as a Safe Cleaning Promotion

-Take the Lead Leak Scorecard →
+Use the Lead Generation Tools →

 Profit protection

-Common Promo Mistakes That Kill Profit
+Common Promotion Mistakes That Kill Profit (and Lead Flow)

 Discounting the wrong service (low-margin work) If the service already has thin margins, a discount can push it to “busy but broke.”
 Promotions should protect margin—not erase it.

-Explore cleaning business marketing →
+Explore lead generation for cleaning companies →

 Value-add offers (upgrade, add-on, bundle)